 The COVID symptoms you get depend on how many vaccine jabs you’ve had, major study says

-If you’ve ever had COVID, there’s a chance you’re all too familiar with the symptoms of the virus, which include a cough, tiredness and headaches.
+If you’ve ever had COVID, there’s a chance you’re all too familiar with symptoms of the virus, which include a cough, tiredness, and headaches.

 But as the virus has evolved and new variants like Delta and Omicron have emerged, its most common symptoms have changed—and now, it seems, which ones you get depends on how many vaccine jabs you’ve had.